openbadgefactory/obf-moodle/src/local/obf/README.md

 OBF Moodle plugin
 =================

-This project user Composer to manage dependencies.
+This project uses Composer to manage dependencies.
 If you don't have Composer installed, run the following command to install it:

     curl -sS https://getcomposer.org/installer | php